Redesign of broadacre farming systems of SE Australia

 Silicon is a micronutrient with a versatile role and provides many benefits for plant growth, specifically under stresses like drought and heat.
 Silicon enhances photosynthesis, plant growth, yield and crop quality and also improves water relations.
 Addition of silicon-containing fertilisers has also been shown to have a positive effect on grain quality by improving its nutritional profile.

-Riverine Plains, along with other project partner organisations and sites, is investigating the use of silicon in broadacre cropping systems through the applications of a commercially available silicon-containing fertiliser as a foliar spray, across replicated and demonstration trials.
+Riverine Plains, along with other project partner organisations and sites, investigated the use of silicon in broadacre cropping systems through the applications of a commercially available silicon-containing fertiliser as a foliar spray, across replicated and demonstration trials.

 Native corridors

-The use of native corridors near productive cropping paddocks is also being investigated by Riverine Plains.
-This project component involves baseline soil testing and plant identification to better understand the role of native plants in our farming systems.
+The use of native corridors near productive cropping paddocks was also investigated by Riverine Plains.
+This project component involved baseline soil testing and plant identification to better understand the role of native plants in our farming systems.

 Analysis

-A cost-benefit analysis of various practices and treatments across the sites will be conducted, while soil, plant, and grazing measurements will provide quantifiable metrics.
-Each farming system will also be evaluated through an innovative ‘Drought resilience and risk index/indicator’ to quantify drought resilience and risk reduction.
+A cost-benefit analysis of various practices and treatments across the sites was conducted, while soil, plant, and grazing measurements provided quantifiable metrics.
+Each farming system was evaluated through an innovative ‘Drought resilience and risk index/indicator’ to quantify drought resilience and risk reduction.

 Project Outcomes